Edward Almond: Early life and education

 Edward Mallory Almond was born on December 12, 1892, in Luray, Virginia.
 He was the first son of Walter, a farm equipment salesman, and Grace Popham Almond.
 Another boy, Malcolm, joined the family in 1895, as did a sister, Judy, in 1897.
 Young Almond, nicknamed "Ned" by his family, grew up being told stories by his paternal grandmother about the American Civil War.
 Almond's maternal grandfather, Thomas Popham, along with his great-uncle, William Barton Mallory, had both served in the Confederate Army during the war.

-In Almond’s youth there were still many veterans of the Civil War all over Virginia although Almond himself stated in later life that neither his grandparents nor the older people who had been involved spoke much about the conflict.
+In Almond’s youth there were still many veterans of the Civil War all over Virginia.
+Almond stated in later life that neither his grandparents nor the older people who had been involved spoke much about the conflict.
 He did note, however, that there seemed to be an undertone of bitterness for having lost the war.

 Of his early years, Michael E. Lynch states:

 Almond grew up in the “Jim Crow” South, and did not question the status quo.
 He demonstrated no particularly racist tendencies beyond the societal norms of the day.
 His racism found expression in the genteel paternalism exhibited by middle-class and upper-class Virginians of the region.
 Black people lived in the “certain sections” of the towns of his youth, and he generally saw them only in subservient roles working on his grandfather’s farm.
 Despite the prevailing Jim Crow environment, this limited contact with African-Americans engendered a moderate outlook, shaping Almond’s early years and carrying over into his military career.